ublue-os/souk/README.md

 ## FAQ
 - What is the goal/scope of Souk?

-Souk just wants to do one thing well - being a Flatpak focussed store.
+Souk just wants to do one thing well - provide a Flatpak-focused app store.
 Not more - not less.
-To achieve this we're using Rust, GTK4, and libhandy to make the application fully adaptive, so it'll work on mobile devices too.
+To achieve this we're using Rust and GTK4.
+We intend to support desktop and mobile devices, and use libhandy to build our adaptive interface.

 - Is Souk going to replace GNOME Software?